What is an independent bottler?

-Independent whisky bottlers buy casks from distilleries and bottle the whisky themselves.
+Independent bottlers buy casks from distilleries and bottle the whisky themselves.

 Single cask whisky is bottled from one individual cask.
 This makes it a unique, limited edition, and often top quality, whisky.